stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 # Web Applications

+You can develop Web applications in Go with just the standard library and a few third-party packages, but this requires you to handle every feature and technical decision yourself.
+These frameworks provide a structure and sets of tested components for your applications:

-The [chi](https://github.com/go-chi/chi) router offers a minimal framework for Web API services.
-[Buffalo](https://gobuffalo.io) provides a full set of features and tools for larger Web sites and applications.
-[Go kit](https://gokit.io/) is a toolkit for building microservices in Go.
+* [chi](https://github.com/go-chi/chi) offers a minimal but very high-performance framework for Web API services.
+* [Buffalo](https://gobuffalo.io) is a full set of integrated tools and components for Web sites and applications.
+* [Echo](https://echo.labstack.com/) provides a convenient framework for APIs.
+* [Go kit](https://gokit.io/) is specifically for building individual microservices for enterprise architectures.

 Cloud services such as [Google App Engine](https://cloud.google.com/appengine/) and [Heroku](https://www.heroku.com/) provide low-maintenance hosting for Go Web